David Hewlett: Personal life

 Hewlett married actress Soo Garay in 2000; they divorced in 2004.
 He married Jane Loughman in 2008.
 They have a son born in 2007.
 Hewlett's younger sister is actress Kate Hewlett.
 She has appeared on Stargate Atlantis as Rodney McKay's sister, Jeannie Miller, multiple times in the series.
-When he's not filming, Hewlett volunteers as a parent sponsor of a school PC/Tech club for kids interested in 3D printing, programming and repurposing tech equipment.
+When not filming, Hewlett volunteers as a parent sponsor of a school PC/Tech club for kids interested in 3D printing, programming and repurposing tech equipment.